dhodyrev/leaflet-app/README.md

 - **A* Algorithm**: The A* algorithm calculates the shortest path between the start and end points, considering restricted areas.
 - **Real-time Path Calculation**: The shortest path is calculated and drawn dynamically on the map once the grid and start/end points are set.
 - **Distance Metrics**: The total length of the calculated path is displayed in kilometers or meters.
-- **Predefined Restricted Areas**: Some restricted areas are loaded from a predefined dataset in CSV format.
+- **Predefined Restricted Areas**: Some restricted areas are loaded from a predefined dataset.

 ## Project Structure